Tag: emotional connection

 He learned how to give her emotional space without walking on eggshells around her.

-Her passion for him returned and to this day, they are both loving a brand new version of their marriage!
+To this day, they are both loving a brand new version of their marriage!

 This means you learn how to respond from the inside out instead of the outside in.